Vivek15911/INTRODUCTION/README.md

 ---

-⭐ _“Strive not to be a success, but rather to be of value.” – Albert Einstein_
+⭐ “Code is like humor.
+When you have to explain it, it’s bad.” – Cory House